-About a month ago, Phil Hord changed his status from “not looking” to “actively seeking.”
-What followed was like a blender of job offers swirling in his brain.
+Once Phil Hord changed his status from “not looking” to “actively seeking,” what followed was like a blender of job offers swirling in his brain.

 Few professionals are hotter commodities today than Phil.
 He’s a senior software engineer and technology team leader who’s worked on some of the hardest architectural problems in technology for decades at Cisco.

 Today, Phil’s skills are the next best thing to priceless.
 Take a look at this trend graph, courtesy of Indeed, which compares the ratio of job-seeker interest versus postings for software engineers (blue line) and senior software engineers (orange line):

 While there are more than two job seekers for every software engineering job posting, there’s only one job seeker for every two or so senior software engineering jobs.

 But before he joined one of the most sought after professions of the 21st century, Phil was the quintessential “nerd”—the first generation of programmers to play with computers as young preteens.
 We sat down with him to pick his brain about what it was like growing with the industry, his recent job searching experience, and what he look for from companies while juggling multiple job offers:

 Phil: At the time, it was unusual but I started playing with computers in middle school.
 That was the late 70s, early 80s.
 And they didn’t come with much on them.
 You had to write code to get them to do anything.
 I taught myself to make them do things.